West of Shetland

 Greater Laggan Area (GLA)

-Production from Laggan and Tormore commenced in February 2016, and Glenlivet and Edradour were brought on stream in August 2017.
-The four GLA fields are being developed by natural depletion.
-The fields have been developed as a subsea tieback to the TEPUK-operated Shetland Gas Plant (‘SGP’) through two 18” production flowlines.
-Each flowline has a capacity of 250 MMscf/d and a design pressure of 380 bar.
-The tie-in distance from the SGP is 143 km for Tormore, 127 km for Laggan and about 107 km for Edradour and Glenlivet.
-Gas is onward transported in to the SIRGE system and then in to the NSM operated FUKA system, delivering gas and NGLs to the UK mainland at St. Fergus.
-The Condensate is separated at the SGP and delivered in to the neighbouring Sullom Voe terminal.
+All 4 fields are developed as a subsea tie-back to the TEPUK-operated Shetland Gas Plant through two 18-inch production flowlines.
+Gas is transported onwards into the SIRGE system and subsequently into the NSM-operated FUKA system, delivering gas and natural gas liquids to the UK mainland at St. Fergus.
+The condensate is separated at the SGP and delivered to the neighbouring Sullom Voe terminal.